ophir11235813/traffic_sign_classifier/writeup.md

 The goals / steps of this project are the following:
 1. Explore, summarize and visualize the data set
+2. Pre-process the images and augment the dataset
-2. Design, train and test a model architecture
+2. Design, train and test, a model architecture
 3. Use the model to make predictions on new images
 4. Analyze the softmax probabilities of the new images